simdjson/simdjson/README.md

 This code is made available under the Apache License 2.0.

 Under Windows, we build some tools using the windows/dirent_portable.h file (which is outside our library code): it under the liberal (business-friendly) MIT license.

+For compilers that do not support C++17, we bundle the string-view library which is published under the Boost license (http://www.boost.org/LICENSE_1_0.txt).
+Like the Apache license, the Boost license is a permissive license allowing commercial redistribution.